XavierBonnel/XavierBonnel/README.md

 - 🎨 I’m currently working as a Multimedia Designer
 - 🚀 I’m learning React at the french Bootcamp Le Réacteur
-- 🔥 I'm very interested in tech, art, cryptos and the Future
+- 🔥 I'm very interested in tech, art and communication
 - 💬 Ask me about anything you want
 - 📫 How to reach me: xavierbonnel@pm.me
 <!-- - ⚡ Fun fact: ... -->